Employability Skills Unlock Opportunity

 • Tolerance for Frustration: Showcasing resilience and the ability to persist through setbacks, without frustration, stress or by disengaging altogether.

 They started with the high school then worked their way down.
 Then, there were employers interested in working with middle school kids to help teach critical thinking skills.
-For elementary school students, they launched Leader in Me training.
-Leader in Me is a program, based on Steven Covey’s Seven Habits of Effective People, that helps equip students with skills to successfully navigate a world of constant change.
+For elementary school students, they implemented the Leader in Me program that helps equip students with skills to successfully navigate a world of constant change.
+With grant funding, the program is now fully established in one elementary school, with the chamber aiming to expand into the district’s three other elementary schools.

 “We went from a handful of kids employed at Walmart to having 62 kids employed across all of our priority industry sectors,” Truelove said.
 “We went from an average hourly pay of $7.25 an hour to $13.05 an hour because they were able to see an improvement in those skills.”